Addressing the Opioid Public Health Emergency

 - Research and evaluation to address emerging trends

-What we do: An example
+What we do: Examples

 - HMA has developed large scale educational platforms covering addiction pain and behavioral health.
 HMA currently has a team dedicated to expanding addiction treatment in the California prison system and in collaboration with Stanford University, improving the care for pregnant and parenting women across the state of California.